1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 How can I tell if a 1968 Gibson ES-335 is all original?

-The most reliable method is reading the potentiometer codes stamped on the back of each pot.
-Look for 137-68XX, where 137 is CTS (the manufacturer), 68 is the year, and the last two digits are the week of production.
-A matching set of four pots all pointing to the same week of 1968 is strong authentication.
-Cross-reference with the headstock serial number using our Gibson serial number guide, then verify that all hardware is chrome, the tuners are double-line Kluson Deluxe, the knobs are witch hat style, and the toggle switch tip is white plastic.
+Read the potentiometer codes stamped on the back of each pot.
+The format is 137-68XX, where 137 is CTS (the manufacturer), 68 is 1968, and the last two digits are the week of production.
+Four pots from the same week of 1968 is strong authentication.
+Cross-check with the headstock serial number using our Gibson serial number guide.
+Then run through the hardware: chrome plating throughout, double-line Kluson Deluxe tuners, witch hat knobs, white plastic toggle tip.
+Misses on any of those mean parts have been swapped.

 What is the difference between a 1968 and a 1969 Gibson ES-335?

-1968 was the final year Gibson used the one-piece mahogany neck and the long tenon neck joint on the ES-335.
-Starting in 1969, Gibson transitioned to a multi-piece neck and shorter tenon — a construction change most collectors consider a meaningful downgrade.
-As a result, 1968 examples generally command a premium over 1969–1975 models and are appreciating faster.
-The Walnut finish also began appearing in late 1968 and became the standard in 1969.
+1968 was the final year of the one-piece mahogany neck and the long tenon joint on the ES-335.
+Starting in 1969 Gibson moved to a multi-piece neck and shorter tenon, which most collectors see as a real construction downgrade.
+The result: 1968 examples generally bring a premium over 1969–1975 models and appreciate faster.
+Walnut also started appearing in late 1968 and became the standard finish in 1969.

 How much is a 1968 Gibson ES-335 worth?

-Value depends heavily on condition, originality, and finish.
+Value depends on condition, originality, and finish.
 A clean, fully original Cherry or Sunburst example in excellent condition typically trades in the $6,000–$14,000 range.
-Rare finishes like Pelham Blue, Polaris White, or Ebony command significant premiums.
-For a precise current value on a specific instrument, request a free appraisal — generic online estimates rarely account for the hardware and finish details that move the needle most.
+Rare finishes like Pelham Blue, Polaris White, or Ebony bring significant premiums.
+For a precise number on a specific instrument, request a free appraisal.
+Generic online estimates almost never account for the hardware and finish details that actually move the price.

 How do I decode the serial number on my 1968 Gibson ES-335?

-Gibson's 1960s serial numbers can be tricky because the same number ranges were reused across multiple years.
-Our full guide to reading Gibson serial numbers walks through the formats used in this era.
-For a 1968 specifically, always confirm the serial number date against the pot codes inside the control cavity — that combination gives you a much more reliable picture than either data point alone.
+Gibson's 1960s serial numbers are tricky because the same number ranges got reused across multiple years.
+Our full guide to reading Gibson serial numbers walks through the formats from this era.
+For a 1968 specifically, always confirm the serial number date against the pot codes inside the control cavity.
+That combination is far more reliable than either data point alone.

 What's the best way to sell a 1968 Gibson ES-335?

-The most important first step is getting an accurate appraisal from someone who actively buys and sells vintage Gibsons — not a general music store estimate or an online price guide.
-We purchase vintage Gibson guitars directly, which means no consignment wait, no seller fees, and a fair price based on real current market data.
-Start with our free appraisal to know exactly what you have before making any decisions.
+Start with an accurate appraisal from someone who actively buys and sells vintage Gibsons.
+Not a general music store estimate, and not an online price guide.
+We purchase vintage Gibson guitars directly, which means no consignment wait, no seller fees, and a price based on actual current market data.
+Get our free appraisal first so you know exactly what you have before you make any decisions.

 How does the 1968 ES-335 compare to the 1959 or 1962 models?

-The 1958–1964 ES-335s — covered in detail in our 1959 authentication guide and 1962 guide — feature the wider 1 11/16″ nut, PAF or early Patent Number pickups, and the long tenon.
-The 1968 retains the long tenon and one-piece neck but has a narrower 1⅝″ nut and T-top pickups rather than PAFs.
-In terms of playability the 1968 neck is often rounder and deeper than the flatter mid-60s profiles, making it a favorite among players.
-Price-wise, a 1968 typically sells for a fraction of a comparable 1959 or 1962.
+The 1958–1964 ES-335s, covered in detail in our 1959 authentication guide and our 1962 guide, have the wider 1 11/16″ nut, PAF or early Patent Number pickups, and the long tenon.
+The 1968 keeps the long tenon and one-piece neck but has a narrower 1⅝″ nut and T-top pickups instead of PAFs.
+On playability, the 1968 neck is often rounder and deeper than the flatter mid-60s profiles, which is part of why players gravitate to it.
+On price, a 1968 typically sells for a fraction of a comparable 1959 or 1962.

 Buying or Selling a 1968 ES-335?

-We specialize in authenticated, properly documented vintage Gibsons.
-Whether you're looking to add to your collection or want a fair, knowledgeable appraisal of what you have, we're the call to make.
+We deal in authenticated, properly documented vintage Gibsons.
+Whether you're looking to add to a collection or want a fair appraisal on something you already own, we're the call to make.

 Written by Joe Dampt